obidea/semantika-example/README.md

 ### Step 5: Run the examples

-* The first example is to test "SPARQL Query Answer" feature.
+The first example is to test "SPARQL Query Answer" feature.
 We have prepared some SPARQL queries about employee's profile (e.g., name, salary, department, etc.).
-The output of the test will display the total number of returned data and the associated SPARQL query.
+The test will display the total number of returned data and the associated SPARQL query.

 ```
 $ java -cp .:*:jdbc/*:lib/* org.junit.runner.JUnitCore example.queryanswer.QueryAnswerTest
 ```

-* The second example is to test "RDB2RDF Data Export" feature.
-The output of the test is four RDF files in different export format (i.e., NTriples, Turtle, XML and JSON-LD).
+The second example is to test "RDB2RDF Data Export" feature.
+The test will produce four RDF files in different export format (i.e., NTriples, Turtle, XML and JSON-LD).
 ```
 $ java -cp .:*:jdbc/*:lib/* org.junit.runner.JUnitCore example.rdb2rdf.ExportTest
 ```